 CRF is dedicated to finding better treatments for corneal cystinosis.
 Corneal cystinosis is the build-up of cystine crystals in the eyes that causes photophobia (extreme sensitivity to light) severe eye pain, and sometimes, blindness.
 There is an existing treatment but it is rigorous, painful and requires hourly dosing of medicated eye drops.

-CRF has been funding Morgan Fedorchak, PhD at the University of Pittsburgh since 2016.
-Her aim is to develop an eye drop with a controlled release formulation that provides a full day of cysteamine therapy in a single drop.
-Dr. Fedorchak and her team at U of Pitt have developed a thermoresponsive hydrogel that contains spray dried, cysteamine-loaded microspheres.
+CRF has been funding Morgan DiLeo, PhD, (formerly Fedorchak) at the University of Pittsburgh since 2016.
+Her aim is to develop an eye drop with a controlled-release formulation that provides a full day of cysteamine therapy in a single drop.
+Dr. Fedorchak and her team have developed a thermoresponsive hydrogel that contains spray-dried, cysteamine-loaded microspheres.
 Her progress has been remarkable, already moving toward preclinical safety and efficacy studies.
-We are pleased to report that CRF has entered into an Option Agreement with the University of Pittsburgh to potentially acquire an exclusive license to the technology for use in developing a new FDA approved treatment for corneal cystinosis.
+We are pleased to report that CRF has entered into an Option Agreement with the University of Pittsburgh to potentially acquire an exclusive license to the technology for use in developing a new FDA-approved treatment for corneal cystinosis.

 One of our earliest research milestones, and one we are most proud of, is the FDA approval of Procysbi®, a delayed-release form of the life-saving drug our children and adults with cystinosis must take.
 Our first objective as a foundation was to find an improved form of cysteamine, the life-saving daily treatment our patients must take.
 For decades, Cystagon was the only treatment for cystinosis until CRF funded a team of researchers at UC San Diego who discovered a way to slowly release the medication.
 CRF funded every bench and early clinical trial that led to the discovery of a delayed-release form of the life-saving medication.
 The delayed-release medication, approved by the FDA in 2013, is considered the most significant advancement in the treatment of cystinosis in 30 years.